gadsden/SceneKit-Quaternion-Rotations/README.md

 How do we obtain newRotation from pan gesture?

-We will need to figure out what the axis and angle of our roatation are so that we can call:
+We will need to figure out what the axis and angle of our rotation are so that we can call:
 ```swift
 let newRotation: simd_quatf = simd_quatf(angle: Float, axis: float3)